false-schemers/wcpl/README.md

 WCPL
 ====

-Standalone compiler/linker/libc for a subset of C targeting Webassembly (mostly functional)
+Standalone compiler/linker/libc for a subset of C targeting Webassembly and WASI

 # C features supported